knietzie/devops_ansible/README.md

 # devops_ansible
-Using Python scripts and few libraries, we can achieved what we would like to implement.
+Using Python scripts and a few libraries, we can achieve what we would like to implement.

+Write a backup script that:
+1. Connects to another server and copies data in an encrypted and compressed format.
+2. Allows changing certain parameters when running the script, such as the backup directory, user, the IP of the remote server, debug mode, directories to copy, and the choice between full and incremental backup.
+3. Utilizes logrotate for rotating outdated versions.
+The logic for full and incremental backups includes creating two folders for full and incremental backups (similarly for incremental):
+- Full (Inc): stores the most recent backup.
+- FullOld (IncOld): stores the previous backups, which are rotated.

 Install `paramiko` library using pip install pip install `paramiko`

-Python file imports:

 import os